Combined Family Medicine/Psychiatry Residency Training Program

 The objective of our combined training in family medicine and psychiatry is to produce physicians with broad-based training in both specialties and also to accommodate our individual residents’ specific interests within these two fields.
 As such, residents focus on outpatient community based care of acute and chronic primary care and psychiatric illnesses from postpartum depression and attention deficit disorder to diabetes mellitus and somatoform disorders.
 They also become comfortable with inpatient medical care, inpatient psychiatric care, and emergency care in both fields.
 At the conclusion of training, graduates are eligible to sit for the board examinations of family and community medicine as well as psychiatry.
 Graduates of combined training may be expected to develop practices which take advantage of the joint-training experience, serve as consultants in liaison psychiatry or family practice, develop a career in international medicine or rural medicine, practice addiction medicine or be actively involved in research or administration in family medicine and psychiatry.

 The combined program is a 60 month (five-year) experience coordinated jointly by the Departments of Family and Community Medicine and Psychiatry and Behavioral Sciences.
 Both are fully accredited residency programs at UC Davis.
 The combined program has been endorsed by the institutional Graduate Medical Education Committee and the Boards of Family Practice and Psychiatry and Neurology.
-Jaesu Han, M.D. is the program director with Tom Balsbaugh, M.D., professor of family and community medicine and Mark Servis, M.D., professor of psychiatry and behavioral sciences serving as associate program directors.
+Jaesu Han, M.D. is the associate training director in coordination with Kay Nelsen, M.D., training director of the Family and Community Medicine Residency Program, and Mark Servis, M.D., training directory of the Psychiatry Residency Program.

 If you are interested in an elective rotation to explore a possible career in integrated family and community medicine and psychiatry we offer a four week elective rotation for fourth year medical students.
 If you are interested in learning more about our program, please feel free to contact us for details.